AlmogDob/NACA_Euler_solver/README.md

 ./build/main ./auto/input206.txt ./auto/results
 make clean_main
 ```
-You need to copy all the text in the file and past it in the terminal.
+You need to copy all the text in the file and paste it into the terminal.

-**_NOTE:_** This might work on windows but I am not sure.
+**_NOTE:_** This might work on Windows, but I am not sure.